01-edu/public/subjects/happiness-manager/README.md

 As you're smart, you asked every guest of the party to precise in their answer the kind of drink they would enjoy and the kind of food they would die for.

-Create a `happiness-manager.mjs` script that sort, who wants to drink what and who wants to eat what and integrate that in your barbecue's shopping list!
+Create a `happiness-manager.mjs` script that sorts, who wants to drink what and who wants to eat what and integrate that in your barbecue's shopping list!

-> note that you must only consider **vips** guests, those that answerd `'yes'`
+> note that you must only consider as **VIP** guests, those that answered `'yes'`

 The script must:

 - Take a directory as first argument (the `guest` directory)
 - Take a file `.json` as second argument:
-  - If the file already exists, it will add the informations to it.
+  - If the file already exists, it will add the information to it.
 If some elements already exist in the original file, it will be replaced by new values.
   - If it doesn't, the script must handle the creation of the file.
-- Handle case when no one answered yes to the invitation:
+- Handle the case when no one answered yes to the invitation:
-  - `No one is coming.` has to appear in console.
+  - `No one is coming.` has to appear in the console.
   - No file is updated/created.
-- Handle cases when answers contains no "food" information, or no "drink" information
+- Handle cases when answers contain no "food" information, or no "drink" information
 - Handle cases when no one has chosen a category (for example: no one chose to drink softs).
 This category should not appear in the final list.